 Our scope was ambitious.
 We set out to implement SAP SuccessFactors Recruiting, Employee Central, SAP SuccessFactors Time Off for Mexico, Employee Central Payroll for 55,000 employees across both countries, BenefitFocus, and Workforce Management.
 Beyond the SuccessFactors solution, multiple integrations had to be built along with an expanded scope that included their internal Medical Control system.
 Additionally, a significant change was made to their financial structure in Mexico in 2017 that we had to account for.
 Finally, we also decided to utilize the new Point-to-Point (PTP) connection between Employee Central and Employee Central Payroll in order to future-proof Yazaki.
 This required a conversion from Dell Boomi AtomSphere integration to the new Point-to-Point (PTP) integration.

 In the end, we created a 9-month project timeline for both countries that included the implementation of core HR and Payroll, with a go-live for the payrolls in January, 2017.

-As I look back on the project, I want to share a few lessons learned and key reasons why I feel we were successful in this project.
+As we look back on the project, we want to share a few lessons learned and key reasons why we feel we were successful in this project.
 These will help other customers embarking on similar projects:

 - You don’t need to select one of the big 4 partners in order to undertake a project like this.
 Yazaki wanted the best resources for their project and chose to utilize a more creative cloud implementation approach that focused on skills rather than marketing allure.
 With nine vendors managed by a PMO team of four people, we were cost-conscious, but also extremely successful at bringing together the best resources for the job from multiple sources.